 The electroencephalogram (EEG) signals are used as a reference to define the sleep structure, which is composed of macrostructure and microstructure.
 The macrostructure is a stepwise profile characterized by repetitive NREM and REM cycles, according to the prevalent EEG activity, while transient and phasic events, shown in the brain electrical activity, define the microstructure [2].
 The paradigm composed of epochs lasting one second was employed to score the microstructure events since they have a shorter duration than the standardized scoring epoch [3].

-The Cyclic Alternating Pattern (CAP) concept was proposed by Terzano et al. [4] as an approach to examine the microstructure of the NREM sleep by evaluating the sequences of transient electrocortical events which are different from the EEG background activity.
+The Cyclic Alternating Pattern (CAP) concept was proposed by Terzano et al. [4] as an approach to examining the microstructure of the NREM sleep by evaluating the sequences of transient electrocortical events which are different from the EEG background activity.
 Specifically, the CAP is composed of an activation phase (A phase), characterized by a sequence of transient EEG variations, directly followed by a quiescent phase (B phase), denoting the intermittent recovery of background activity.
 Each phase can only be considered a valid CAP phase if its duration ranges from two to sixty seconds [4].

-Several studies have been carried out with the goal of understanding the role of CAP on the sleep process.
+Several studies have been carried out to understand the role of CAP in the sleep process.
 It was proposed that CAP is significantly related to the creation, consolidation, and disruption of the sleep macrostructure [5].
 CAP was identified as an EEG marker of sleep instability [6], functioning as a measure of the brain’s effort to preserve sleep [7], thus, working as a sleep quality marker.
 Temporal relation between behavioral activities, autonomic functions, and CAP was observed [8].
 Consequently, CAP was found to be correlated with the occurrence of several disorders such as sleep apnea [9].
 These works advocate the relevance of the CAP as a sleep quality marker.
 However, a large amount of information is generated during a full night EEG recording.
 Thus, manual scoring all the CAP events is unpractical, and misclassifications are likely to occur.
 As a result, the specialist agreement, when analyzing the same EEG signals, ranges from 69% to 78% (getting closer to the lower bound as the number of specialists involved in the analysis increases) [10] [11].
-Therefore, the development of automatic CAP detection algorithms is desirable and consubstantiate the necessity for this study.
-The main goal of the developed work is to create an automatic classifier for CAP assessment, which can be used to predict the sleep quality.
+Therefore, the development of automatic CAP detection algorithms is desirable and consubstantiates the necessity of this study.
+The main goal of the developed work is to create an automatic classifier for CAP assessment, which can be used to predict sleep quality.

 Each A phase can be divided into three subtypes according to the amplitude and spectral characteristics of the EEG signal [4].
 Several works have proposed automatic methods for classifying these subtypes [12] [13].
 Although these subtypes provide relevant information regarding the sleep process, for the sleep quality examination, the most relevant information is in the occurrence or not of CAP cycles to calculate the CAP rate (total CAP duration to the total NREM sleep duration ratio [4]).
 This metric is the most widely used microstructural parameter for clinical purposes [8].
 It has the advantage of being characterized by a low night-to-night intraindividual variability.
-Thus, allowing to appraise the quality of sleep by knowing the subject’s age (A CAP rate higher than the average for the subject’s age can be linked to poorer sleep quality [8]).
+Thus, allowing to appraise the quality of sleep by knowing the subject’s age (a CAP rate higher than the average for the subject’s age can be linked to poorer sleep quality [8]).